 How to Apply for Rich Pins

-In order to apply for Rich Pins, you need to add some metadata to your website.
+To apply for Rich Pins, you need to add some metadata to your website.
 This can be done either manually or with a plugin.

 a) Adding metadata using Open Graph and Twitter Card Tags

-All you have to do is log into your WordPress dashboard, install the Open Graph and Twitter Card Tags plugin, and activate it.
+All you have to do is log in to your WordPress dashboard, install the Open Graph and Twitter Card Tags plugin, and activate it.
 You don’t have to change any settings at all.

 Pretty easy, right?